-I chat with Jasmine Shea, founder of Your Dinner is Planned, not only about food and fitness, but also – GOALS.
+I had a chat with Jasmine Shea, founder of Your Dinner is Planned, not only about food and fitness but also – GOALS.
 Jasmine, like myself, is a huge believer in setting goals and making sure our mindset surrounding those goals is positive and forward-moving.
 She has a lot of good insight and takeaways which you can utilize in any aspect of your life.

 You're listening to Biceps after Babies radio episode number 57

 Hello and welcome to Biceps after Babies radio.
 A podcast for ladies who know that fitness is about so much more than pounds lost or PRs.
 It's about feeling confident in your skin and empowered in your life.
 I'm your host, Amber Brueseke, a registered nurse, personal trainer, online fitness coach, wife, and mom of four.
 My guests and I will excite and motivate you to take action in your own personal fitness as we talk about nutrition, exercise mindset, personal development, and executing life with conscious intention.
 If your goal is to look, feel, and be strong and experience transformation from the inside out, you, my friend are in the right place.
 Thank you for tuning in, now let’s jump into today’s episode.